CompuTec/computec-docs/docs/processforce/support-procedure/gantt-chart-diagnostic-data-collection.md

 How to collect information on the Gantt chart

-1. Go to the ProcessForce installation directory and open to edit ProcessForce.exe.config file.
+1. Go to CompuTec ProcessForce installation directory and open to edit CompuTec ProcessForce.exe.config file.
     The default installation directory are:

     - `C:\Program Files\sap\SAP Business One\AddOns\CT\ProcessForce` – for the 64-bit version,